Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Examples

 The dual solution is updated to $p' = \prn{1, 0, 0, 1}$ and $q' = \prn{2, 2, 2, 2}$, and the corresponding tight coefficient matrix $A'^\# = \binom{Q'^\#}{T'^\#}$ of $A'(s)$ is

 The minimizer $J^*$ that we used above also minimizes the right-hand side of the rank identity~\eqref{eq:rank_identity_min} for $A'^\#$.
-Since $A'^\#$ is still singular, we go on the modification.
+Since $A'^\#$ is still singular, we continue the modification process.
 Noting the order of rows, we transform $Q'^\#[R_Q, J^*] = $ by $U' = $ into

-We have $U_Q'(s) = \diag{s^{-1}, 1} U' \diag{s, 1} = $, and modify $A'(s)$ to
+We have $U_Q'(s) = \diag(s^{-1}, 1) U' \diag(s, 1) = $, and modify $A'(s)$ to

 The dual solution is updated to $p'' = \prn{1, 3, 2, 3}$ and $q'' = \prn{2, 2, 4, 4}$.
 Our algorithm halts at this point since $A''(s)$ is upper-tight, which can be checked through the nonsingularity of the tight coefficient matrix $A''^\#$ again.
 Now $\degdet{A}$ is computed as $\degdet{A} = \degdet{A''} = \tdegdet{A''} = 3$.
 The resulting DAE is